Email Anemia: Newsletters Lag In Content Delivery Plans

 by Brett Harper

-There’s a hollow in the middle of The Future of B2B Content 2019, a new study by Walker Sands Communications.
-It’s the fact that email newsletters have fallen at the back of social media and different glitzy gear in content material shipping.
+There’s a hollow in The Future of B2B Content 2019, a new study by Walker Sands Communications.
+It’s the fact that email newsletters have fallen behind social media and other glitzy gear in content material shipping.

 And they use it with a spread of dreams in thoughts: